All Episodes

 That's not what we're about.

-And we got to keep an eye on those folks and either uh uh enforce uh uh civilized behavior, enforce uh constructive and non-incendiary messages, or direct them to the parking lot.
+And we've got to keep an eye on those folks and either enforce civilized behavior, enforce constructive and non-incendiary messages, or direct them to the parking lot.

-And uh I believe every uh every big Tea Party event that's upcoming needs to keep its eyes peeled for this because will these people do this?
+And I believe every big Tea Party event that's upcoming needs to keep its eyes peeled for this because will these people do this?

-Will the folks who are and I'm not suggesting Frank Rich will will saddle up and uh and ride into some uh New York area Tea Party event uh and try to pose as uh uh as a Hatari member.
+Will the folks who are, and I'm not suggesting Frank Rich will saddle up and ride into some New York area Tea Party event and try to pose as a Hatari member.

-But there are folks who who sure they'll they'll try to do this.
+But there are folks who, sure, they'll try to do this.

 How many?

-But uh events should keep their eyes peeled for this because that the there is no hero to the left that will be grander on April 15th than those who are able to infiltrate and get on TV uh with a picture of uh with a really, really bad picture or or or whatever.
+But events should keep their eyes peeled for this because there is no hero to the left that will be grander on April 15th than those who are able to infiltrate and get on TV with a picture of with a really, really bad picture or whatever.

-Uh whether it's a uh a Democrat plant looking to make the Tea Party movement look bad, or someone who's a Tea Party empathizer who's uh beyond the pale and and who's gone across the line of taste, those folks will will be dealt with.
+Whether it's a Democrat plant looking to make the Tea Party movement look bad or someone who is a Tea Party empathizer who's beyond the pale and who's gone across the line of taste, those folks will be dealt with.

-Uh no, that that there's that that doesn't help the event, because that's not what the event is about.
+No, that doesn't help the event because that's not what the event is about.

 Edward, thank you very, very much.